lzwjava/blog-source/original/2025-02-13-evaluating-candidates-en.md

 - Analyze different aspects of the candidate.

-- Look for evidence of trustworthiness, such as years of blog posts or open-source project contributions.
+- Look for evidence of trustworthiness based on their long-term work record, such as years of blog posts or open-source project contributions.

 - Gather more information about the candidate.